This document introduces the concepts that you need to understand how to configure an external Application Load Balancer.

 ).

-To learn how to configure Shared VPC for a regional external Application Load Balancer—with or without cross-project service referencing, see Set up a regional external Application Load Balancer with Shared VPC.
+To learn how to configure Shared VPC for a regional external Application Load Balancer—with and without cross-project service referencing, see Set up a regional external Application Load Balancer with Shared VPC.

 Known limitations with cross-project service referencing